benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- Ben has very strong communication within our team and with other teams.
+He is able to effective communicate to stakeholders about projects, setting expectations and encouraging meaningful discussions.
+He often lead small team meetings, allowing for productive and structured meetings.
+He also has very well-written documentations and peer reviews that provide clear information transfer to other devs.

+    Ben also has exceptional judgement.
+When the team is swamped with my high priority tasks, he is able to distribute work effective and keep our eyes on the most important tasks.
+He is also able to challenge ownership and pull in domain owners when appropriate.
+He is always challenging ideas whether it is processes or code in peer reviews.
+This allows for the team to stay efficient and ensure high standard for code quality across the team.

+- Ben was a great partner to work with during the [self-service SSO] experience, especially in the early phases before the project transitioned fully to tech implementation.
+He has a strong ability to explain complex technical details in a way that’s accessible to non-technical partners, which made collaboration smooth and productive.
+Ben consistently showed a clear understanding of the importance of maintaining a consistent, well-communicated user experience—even when timelines were tight and priorities shifted quickly.

+    His openness and proactive communication stood out, particularly when usability concerns surfaced.
+By increasing the frequency of cross-functional updates, Ben helped keep both tech and design aligned, allowing the team to move quickly on critical adjustments during tech discovery.
+His teamwork, adaptability, and clarity of communication make him a reliable and collaborative partner, and I look forward to future opportunities to work together.

 - "I've worked with Ben in a somewhat limited capacity so far, but I've been impressed with his advocacy for engineering excellence and the well-being of engineers in our organization.